savetheclocktower/daubjs/DESIGN.md

 };
 ```

-We’ll return to this example in a bit, but for now, just notice this: two tokens that are meaningful only in a specific context — escaped backticks and template string interpolation delimiters — are defined as meaningful patterns _only_ within their relevant context.
+We’ll return to this example in a bit, but for now, just notice this: two tokens that are meaningful only in a specific context — escaped backticks and template string interpolation delimiters — are defined as meaningful patterns _only_ within that context.
 Outside of a template string, neither pattern will match.

 Daub grammars do a version of this.